CADLabs/radCAD/README.md

 800002  0.003162   999992.0           1       1    1        1    100000
 800003  0.003162  1000002.0           1       1    1        2    100000
 ```

+* [x] Tested against Python 3.8 to 3.12 using Ubuntu, MacOS, and Windows

 ### Advanced Features